brucemcpherson/bmSheet/dependencies.md

 # Google Apps Script Project: bmSheet
-This repo (bmSheet) was automatically updated on 7/31/2021, 3:41:42 PM by GasGit
+This repo (bmSheet) was automatically updated on 8/2/2021, 8:22:24 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")